How to Create Groups in Active Directory?

 Step 3: Configure Group Properties

-• Group Name: Choose a meaningful and consistent name.
+• Group Name: Choose a consistent, descriptive name.

 • Group Scope:

-• Domain Local: Assign permissions within the same domain.
+• Domain Local: For permissions within a single domain.

-• Global: Use for users across the same domain or trusted domains.
+• Global: For adding users across the same or trusted domains.

 • Group Type: